-b) Distribution of Abstracts from Research Documents - ASFA
+, b) Distribution of Abstracts from Research Documents - ASFA c) NAFO Website d) Scientific Citation Index (SCI)

 The NAFO Secretariat will change forms and announcements to request abstracts for SCR Documents.
 The Index and Lists of Titles will be made available electronically, and ASFA will be informed.
 The electronic versions will be arranged in such a way as to facilitate searches, e.g. for keywords, etc.